 Near the end of the column, he breaks out with this:

 Civil rights leaders and the Congressional Black Caucus have repeatedly condemned the thinly disguised race-tinged appeals of the Minuteman Project, Save Our State and the legions of other fringe anti-immigration groups that have cropped up in nearly every part of the country in recent years.
 Some of them openly pitch their anti-immigrant line to blacks.

 What is that supposed to mean?
 Blacks are Americans, Mr. Hutchinson, with the same civil rights and voting powers that white Americans have.
-Let's look at the other side of the coin; the pro-immigration, anti-border enforcement types, openly pitch their "pro-illegal-immigrant"
+Let's look at the other side of the coin; the pro-immigration, anti-border enforcement types, openly pitch their "pro-illegal-immigrant" line to Mexicans.

 Which is why we call them the Treason Lobby.